jddf/spec/draft-ucarion-jddf-xx.md

 - The instance is an object.

-  Otherwise, the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to *D*.
+  Otherwise, the error indicator for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to *D*.

 - If the instance is a JSON object, then *I* must exist.

-  Otherwise, the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to *T*.
+  Otherwise, the error indicator for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to *T*.

 - If the instance is a JSON object and *I* exists, *I*'s value must be a string.

-  Otherwise, the standard error for this case shall have an `instancePath` pointing to *I*, and a `schemaPath` pointing to *T*.
+  Otherwise, the error indicator for this case shall have an `instancePath` pointing to *I*, and a `schemaPath` pointing to *T*.

 - If the instance is a JSON object and *I* exists and has a string value, then *S* must exist.

-  Otherwise, the standard error for this case shall have an `instancePath` pointing to *I*, and a `schemaPath` pointing to *M*.
+  Otherwise, the error indicator for this case shall have an `instancePath` pointing to *I*, and a `schemaPath` pointing to *M*.

 - If the instance is a JSON object, *I* exists, and *S* exists, then the